Environmental Health & Safety Manager

 - Attendance/dependability/flexibility: Consistently at work and meetings on time; takes responsibility for own actions; commits to long hours of work when necessary to reach goals; follows managerís directions; keeps commitments and completes tasks on time; ensures work responsibilities are covered when absent; deals effectively with frequent delays, unexpected events and changes in/or approaches/methods to best fit the situation

 - Quality/cost management: Meets productivity standards and completes work in timely manner; looks for ways to improve and promote safety and quality; monitors own work to ensure quality, accuracy and thoroughness; conserves organizational resources

-- Personnel management: Directs two to ten crewmembers; supports Company core values, policies, and procedures; provides day to day coaching and positive motivation; provides skills training to foster growth; conducts crewmember evaluations by identifying individual contributions, improvement opportunities, setting goals, and reinforcing Company expectations; proactive in preventing and resolving crewmember issues
+- Personnel management: Directs two to ten employees; supports Company core values, policies, and procedures; provides day to day coaching and positive motivation; provides skills training to foster growth; conducts evaluations by identifying individual contributions, improvement opportunities, setting goals, and reinforcing Company expectations; proactive in preventing and resolving personnel issues

 - Interpersonal skills/professionalism: Focuses on solving conflict, not blaming; maintains confidentiality; keeps emotions under control; reacts well under pressure; interacts with managers and peers in a professional manner

 - Teamwork: Exhibits objectivity and openness to others' views; gives and welcomes feedback; treats fellow employees with respect; contributes to building a positive team spirit; shows respect and sensitivity for others; includes employees in planning, decision making, and process improvement